notes and worksheets for this topic are divided into four separate pages in order

 Check out the following link if you like.

-It details the Very Large Telescope Project, which when completed
+It details the Very Large Telescope array, which is currently the world’s

 Just as an aside, the 0.001 arcsec resolution mentioned